 Bariatric surgery patients have a few options when it comes to weight loss surgery.
 During your consultation, your weight loss surgeon will review your medical history, your current physical condition, your goals, and other factors that will affect your outcome.
 You and your surgeon can then discuss surgery options and determine which procedure is right for you.

-Dr. Malladi and her team provide a comprehensive bariatric surgery program and weight loss care to each patient using minimally invasive techniques.
+Dr. Malladi and her team of professional medical staff provide a comprehensive bariatric surgery program and weight loss care to each patient using minimally invasive techniques.
 The weight management procedures offered by bariatric surgeons include: